 - Getting rid of hangnails is an essential tip for caring for your cuticles.
 However, you have to be incredibly careful.
 If you cut too deeply, you can hurt yourself and invite an infection.
 Make sure your cuticle trimmer is sharp, but that's all the more reason to be careful.
 If you make a slip, be sure to apply antibacterial ointment right away.

 - When you're buying nail care products, you have to choose wisely.
 Make sure that any cuticle oils are more natural, without chemicals to dry out your skin.
-Choose soaps high in moisturizer, but make sure any lotions or creams you use don't have a lot of oil.
+Choose black soaps in moisturizer, but make sure any lotions or creams you use don't have a lot of oil.

 Implement the tips below to avoid your nails from being brittle: